arakasi72/rtinst/README.md

 ####1.
 Introduction
 Seedbox installation

-It has been tested with clean installs of Ubuntu 12, 13, 14 and 15, and Debian 7 and 8
+It has been tested with clean installs of:
+	Ubuntu 12
+	Ubuntu 13
+	Ubuntu 14
+	Ubuntu 15
+	Debian 7
+	Debian 8

 Services that will be installed and configured are